altbet/multi-mn-script/README.md

 * Automatic startup for all masternode daemons
 * This script needs to run as root, the masternodes will and should not!
 * It's ipv6 enabled, tor/onion will follow

+## **Vultr** is highly recommended for this kind of setup

+Here is an [easy step-by-step guide for the VPS provider vultr](/docs/vultr-masternode_vps.md) that will guide you through the hardest parts.

 ## Installation